acipm/kibicara/CONTRIBUTING.md

 - [misc] e.g. github action files
 - #\d+ if commit is related to specific issues or merge requests

 Don't use tags which are not listed here.
-Don't start your commit message with lower case.
+Don't start your commit message in lowercase.
 Commit messages which do not fulfill these guidelines will not be merged into the `development` branch.

 ### Comments